Fresh Strawberry Cream Mousse Cups Recipe for a Layered Creamy No-Bake Dessert

 - 1 1/2 cups heavy whipping cream, very cold

 Cream cheese helps stabilize the mousse and gives it a velvety body.
-If you want a slightly softer, more delicate texture, you can substitute mascarpone for half of the cream cheese.
+If you want a slightly softer texture and a more delicate flavor, you can substitute mascarpone for half of the cream cheese.
+That small change creates a richer, more dessert-shop style result.

 Crunchy Base and Garnish